Carl Catter mole's <i>Survival Guide</i> isessential reading for anyone who might be spending time in a British jail soon.

 Was there anything that you did personally before you went in?
 How did you mentally prepare yourself?

-I didn't analyze it too much at the time.
+I didn't analyse it too much at the time.
 I thought it was best to just get on with it.

 Were you given any advice before you went in?